apache/druid/docs/development/extensions-contrib/k8s-jobs.md

 To use this extension please make sure to  [include](../../configuration/extensions.md#loading-extensions)`druid-kubernetes-overlord-extensions` in the extensions load list for your overlord process.

 The extension uses `druid.indexer.runner.capacity` to limit the number of k8s jobs in flight.
-You should set this to a reasonable value.
+A good initial value for this would be the sum of the total task slots of all the middle managers you were running before switching to K8s based ingestion.
+The K8s task runner uses one thread per Job that is created, so setting this number too large can cause memory issues on the overlord.
 Additionally set the variable `druid.indexer.runner.namespace` to the namespace in which you are running druid.

 Other configurations required are:
 `druid.indexer.runner.type: k8s` and `druid.indexer.task.encapsulatedTask: true`